Russian formalism: Mechanistic

 The OPOJAZ, the Society for the Study of Poetic Language group, headed by Viktor Shklovsky was primarily concerned with the Formal method and focused on technique and device.
 "Literary works, according to this model, resemble machines: they are the result of an intentional human activity in which a specific skill transforms raw material into a complex mechanism suitable for a particular purpose" (Steiner, "Russian Formalism" 18).
 This approach strips the literary artifact from its connection with the author, reader, and historical background.

 A clear illustration of this may be provided by the main argument of one of Viktor Shklovsky's early texts, "Art as Device" (Iskússtvo kak priyóm, 1916): art is a sum of literary and artistic devices that the artist manipulates to craft his work.

 Shklovsky's main objective in "Art as Device" is to dispute the conception of literature and literary criticism common in Russia at that time.
 Broadly speaking, literature was considered, on the one hand, to be a social or political product, whereby it was then interpreted in the tradition of the great critic Belinsky as an integral part of social and political history.
 On the other hand, literature was considered to be the personal expression of an author's world vision, expressed by means of images and symbols.
 In both cases, literature is not considered as such, but evaluated on a broad socio-political or a vague psychologico-impressionistic background.
 The aim of Shklovsky is therefore to isolate and define something specific to literature or "poetic language": these, as we saw, are the "devices" which make up the "artfulness" of literature.

 Formalists do not agree with one another on exactly what a device or "priyom" is, nor how these devices are used or how they are to be analyzed in a given text.
 The central idea is that more general: poetic language possesses specific properties, which can be analyzed as such.

 Some OPOJAZ members argued that poetic language was the major artistic device.
 Shklovsky insisted that not all artistic texts defamiliarize language, and that some of them achieve defamiliarization (ostranenie) by manipulating composition and narrative.

 The Formalist movement attempted to discriminate systematically between art and non-art.
 Therefore, its notions are organized in terms of polar oppositions.
-One of the most famous dichotomies introduced by the mechanistic Formalists is a distinction between story and plot, or fabula and "sjuzhet".
-Story, fabula, is a chronological sequence of events, whereas plot, sjuzhet, can unfold in non-chronological order.
+One of the most famous dichotomies introduced by the mechanistic Formalists is a distinction between story and plot, or fabula and "syuzhet".
+Story, fabula, is a chronological sequence of events, whereas plot, syuzhet, can unfold in non-chronological order.
 The events can be artistically arranged by means of such devices as repetition, parallelism, gradation, and retardation.

 The mechanistic methodology reduced literature to a variation and combination of techniques and devices devoid of a temporal, psychological, or philosophical element.
 Shklovsky very soon realized that this model had to be expanded to embrace, for example, contemporaneous and diachronic literary traditions (Garson 403).